-To meet the new targets, we have agreed with the Drinking Water Inspectorate to add a chemical, orthophosphoric acid, to the water supply at 32 treatment sites across Northern Ireland.
-Orthophosphoric acid treatment has been implemented at all of the agreed sites.
+To meet the new targets, we have agreed with the Drinking Water Inspectorate to add a chemical, orthophosphoric acid, to the water supply at our water treatment works across Northern Ireland, Orthophosphoric acid helps to prevent lead dissolving into the water supply and it has been used by the water industry to reduce dissolved lead in water for over 20 years.
 Orthophosphoric acid is a common additive in many soft drinks at concentrations up to 100 times higher than that used in the treatment of drinking water.
-It has been used to reduce dissolved lead in water for over 20 years.